tgc-bot/FourAcesContracts/Membership.md

-    6. Even if some part of this contract is, for any reason, to be made invalid or unenforceable, all other sections of this contract may still be enforced and will still be considered valid.
+    6. Even if some part of this contract is, for any reason, to be made invalid or unenforceable, all other sections of this contract will still be enforced and will still be considered valid.

 3. This Casino withholds the authority, through the M.O.A., to punish and penalise players for violations of this contract.

-    7. Any Staff member may recommend the MOA to investigate a member for punishment
+    7. Any Staff member MAY recommend the MOA to investigate a member for punishment

-    8. Further powers granted to the MOA may be found in its section.
+    8. Further powers granted to the MOA MAY be found in its section.

 4. Cheating is strictly forbidden.
-No individual may cheat or rig games.
+No individual MAY cheat or rig games.

 5.  **It is forbidden to aid in; fail to report the; or partake in the exchange of chips for real-world currency.
-It is similarly forbidden to exchange chips with any persons that is not a subject of this Terms of Membership contract.** *Termination can occur for violation of this rule.*
+It is similarly forbidden to exchange chips with any persons that is not a subject of this Terms of Membership contract.** *Termination CAN occur for violation of this rule.*

-6. All chips have the following value – these values may not be changed without contract update:
+6. All chips have the following value – these values SHALL NOT be changed without contract update:

     9.  **White:** 25